squid-cache/squid-cache.github.io/SquidFaq/CacheDigests.rst

 the following:

-  * Approximately the same amount of memory will be (re-)allocated on every rebuild of the digest,
+  * Approximately the same amount of memory will be (re-)allocated on every rebuild of the digest
-  * the memory requirements are probably quite small (when compared to other requirements of the cache server),
+  * the memory requirements are probably quite small (when compared to other requirements of the cache server)
-  * if ongoing updates of the digest are to be supported (e.g. additions/deletions) it will be necessary to perform these operations on a digest in RAM, and
+  * if ongoing updates of the digest are to be supported (e.g. additions/deletions) it will be necessary to perform these operations on a digest in RAM
   * if diffs/deltas are to be supported the "old" digest would have to be swapped into RAM anyway for the comparisons.

 When the digest is built in RAM, it is then swapped out to disk, where it is stored as a "normal" cache item - which is how peers request it.

 === Cache Digest fetched from peer ===